Crispy Thai fried eggs meet zesty Thai flavors in this bold and refreshing Thai Fried Eggs Salad that’s ready in minutes!

 Fish sauce gives the dish its signature umami flavor, but you can substitute fish sauce with 1/2 tbsp soy sauce + 1/2 tbsp vinegar of choice (except balsamic) + a pinch of salt or just use coconut aminos.

-Other Thai Eggs Recipes You’ll Love
+Other Thai Eggs Recipes Youโll Love

-- Kid-Friendly Thai Fried Rice Omelette
+- Kid-Friendly Thai Fried Rice Omelette: My kids love the ketchup aspect on this!

 If you make it, I want to see!
 Take a pic and tag us on Instagram @thaifoodie!